Programs L2 Landing Page

 Estimating the abundance of the Southern Hudson Bay polar bear subpopulation with aerial surveys

 The Southern Hudson Bay (SH) polar bear subpopulation occurs at the southern extent of the species’ range.
 Although capture–recapture studies indicate abundance was likely unchanged between 1986 and 2005, declines in body condition and survival occurred during the period, possibly foreshadowing a future decrease in abundance.
-To obtain a current...Obbard, Martyn E.; Stapleton, Seth P.; Middel, Kevin R.; Thibault, Isabelle; Brodeur, Vincent; Jutras, Charles
+To obtain...Obbard, Martyn E.; Stapleton, Seth P.; Middel, Kevin R.; Thibault, Isabelle; Brodeur, Vincent; Jutras, Charles

 An experimental investigation of chemical communication in the polar bear